English as an Additional Language (EAL)

 Simple English Wikipedia - http://simple.wikipedia.org/wiki/Main_Page

-Open searching can present learners with texts that are beyond them, so using tools to filter the search returns can help.
-E.g using Google advanced search to return webpages of a particular reading level.
+Open searching can present learners with texts that are beyond their current reading proficiency, so using tools to filter the search returns can help.

 Kidrex search engine - https://www.alarms.org/kidrex/